monill/TTMOD/README.md

 # TTMOD
-A Torrent Trade Modd not completed
+A Torrent Trade Modd in 'MVC' and not completed

 Database file is track.sql